jnsturgis/LUCA_model/Branch_Info.md

               possible, use scripts)
 * documentation - Set up an write documentation for the project, both the Sphinx documentation and the presentation documentation.

+* top_dow   - Tools and files for building the metabolic network, and analyzing it as per Beguerisse-Díaz et al. 2018.